 The award of tenure in the College of Education requires evidence of the faculty member's sustained commitment to classroom instruction as well as sustained effectiveness as a contributor to the intellectual development of students.
-The College subscribes to a vision of teaching consistent with the University Faculty Handbook and also exemplified in Ernest Boyer's (1990) statement on the Scholarship of Teaching.
-This statement expresses the belief that knowledge acquired through teaching is a co-constructed dynamic endeavor that requires a reciprocal act between teachers and learners.
-The scholarship of teaching thus increases both students' and faculty's capacities for continuous instructional improvement through reflection, critical and creative thinking, and action.
-Thus teaching is an intellectual commitment on the part of both teachers and learners.
+The College subscribes to a vision of teaching consistent with the University Faculty Handbook and exemplified in Ernest Boyer's (1990) statement on the Scholarship of Teaching and Learning (SoTL).
+This statement expresses the belief that knowledge acquired through teaching is a co-constructed, dynamic endeavor that requires a reciprocal act between teachers and learners.
+The SoTL thus increases both students' and faculty's capacities for continuous instructional improvement through reflection, critical and creative thinking, and action: thus, teaching is an intellectual commitment on the part of both teachers and learners.
 The following criteria for tenure in the category of Teaching emphasize and are based on the College's Mission Statement and Conceptual Framework.
-The teaching criteria are met through such indicators and artifacts as evidence of student learning associated with the faculty member's teaching, course design, and materials, interaction with students outside of formal instructional periods, and other mechanisms of enhancing student learning.
-Student evaluation data must be a part of the evidence in all cases, but by themselves they are not enough.
-Students are important judges of a teacher's fairness, organization, and personal qualities in the classroom, the field, or the office; but the faculty member's colleagues within and outside of the College are also significant judges of the content of the candidate's pedagogy.
+The teaching criteria are met through such indicators and artifacts as evidence of student learning associated with the faculty member's teaching, course design and materials, interaction with students outside of formal instructional periods, and other mechanisms of enhancing student learning.
+Student evaluation data must be a necessary part of the evidence in all cases, but are not sufficient by themselves.
+Students are important judges of a teacher's fairness, organization, and personal qualities in the classroom, the field, or the office, but the faculty member's colleagues within and outside of the College are also significant judges of the candidate's pedagogy.
 Popular teaching and good teaching are not necessarily the same thing.